-Lastly, a parent will need to know information involving the additional factors that are listed above.
+Lastly, you will need to know information involving the additional factors that are listed above.
 For example, a parent will need to be able to answer questions such as, “What is the monthly amount each parent is ordered to pay for spousal maintenance?,” and “What is the monthly cost of health care coverage for the joint child(ren)?”